TheLastBanana/travel-expense/README.md

 # travel-expense
 A simple travel expense tracking application for Android.
+Users can add claims for date ranges, then add expenses to those claims.

 ### References
 The following sources were referenced for design advice or code.
 Each of these references are also included as comments in the code to which they apply.